rescriptbr/reform/README.md

 #### Support

-The authors regularly hand out at the wonderful https://discord.gg/reasonml or https://reasonml.chat so feel free to visit us there.
+The authors regularly hang out at the wonderful https://discord.gg/reasonml or https://reasonml.chat so feel free to visit us there.